jjvanzon/Piano-Playing-Docs/debussy-arabesque-1/notes-rehearsal-marks/README.md

 ### Introduction

-Subdivision into fragments of simplified sheet music for Debussy Arabesque Ⅰ. Individual memorization or attention to technique may be desired for each fragment when studying it.
+Subdivision into fragments of sheet music with simplified notation for Debussy Arabesque Ⅰ. Individual memorization or attention to technique may be desired for each fragment when studying it.

 ### Preview